datograde/overpaint/README.md

 # Overpaint: Data quality monitor for PostgresSQL

 A tiny TypeScript utility that connects to a PostgreSQL database and prints all user tables (schema-qualified) using `information_schema.tables`.
+This then shows the size of each table and its columns.

 - Minimal setup, zero build step (runs via `tsx`)
 - Supports `DATABASE_URL` or individual `PG*` environment variables
 - Optional SSL toggle (for managed DBs)
 - Efficient by default: gets row counts from PostgreSQL estimates in a single query; switch to exact counts with a flag

-# DEMO
+# Demo

 ```bash
 $ npm run list:tables